 There are multiple firms offering cash for cell site leases, some are reputable, and some are not.
 Before you accept any cash offers for any of the cell tower leases you are currently receiving monthly rental payments for, it’s probably a good idea to get a second opinion.
 The telecom lease buyers and advisors offering cash for antenna sites are usually looking for a quick hit, and will likely want a perpetual easement from you in their offer, which means that you will be giving up the rights on all future cash-flow on the rooftop antenna lease.

-We strongly advocate against those companies offering cell tower lease prepayment packages and cell site lease buyout offers based solely on fear tactics and planting seeds of doubt in landlords that their cell sites maybe replaced or become obsolete.
-Of course, if carriers consolidate like Sprint and Nextel did, or Cingular or AT&T did, or Cricket and AT&T did, or Alltel and Verizon did, T-Mobile and Metro PCS did, or like AT&T and T-Mobile almost did, there will be some cell towers and cell sites that get decommissioned due to redundancy.
+We strongly advocate against those companies offering cell tower lease prepayment packages and cell site lease buyout offers based solely on pushing fear tactics about new technology, namely 5G, and planting seeds of doubt in landlords that their cell towers may be replaced or become obsolete.
+Of course, if carriers consolidate like Sprint and Nextel did, or Cingular or AT&T did, or Cricket and AT&T did, or Alltel and Verizon did, T-Mobile and Metro PCS did, like AT&T and T-Mobile almost did, and T-Mobile and Sprint did, there will be some cell towers and cell sites that get decommissioned due to redundancy.
 But even that will take several years after any merger happens.

 At Tower Genius we believe that cell towers using line-of-site RF technology are here to stay.
 Although in places like the land of fruits and nuts (California) you may find some granola type venture capital people launching new companies using drones or broadband balloons to provide more coverage and capacity, that will be the exception and will not be the norm.
 With that being said, the only tangible way to truly hedge your risk regarding future carrier rentals is to accept a form of cellular site lease prepayment.
 The cell site lease buyout offers available to wireless landlords vary depending on the aggressiveness of the buyer and the carrier who is your tenant.